balgarath/hillfolk/content/intro.md

 +++

 Hillfolks Production evolved from Hippie Hill Productions.
-We are a non-profit organization inspiried by helping people of limited means get back on their feet and stay off the streets away from harms way.
+We are a non-profit organization inspiried by helping home-free people get back on their feet and stay off the streets away from harms way.
 We are commited to encouraging the talents of the folks who join our community including artists, poets, photographers, and musicians.
 We come across so many amazing and creative people and we try and